Couple sharing an intimate moment as they discuss managing painful sex in menopause

 How can a certified sex therapist help with painful sex?

-You might also consider talking to a sex therapist about painful sex since pain and perception are often mental barriers.
-Sex therapy, along with pelvic floor physical therapy can be an integrated approach that incorporates mind-body functioning and helps with negative distortions or beliefs about painful sex.
+Mental barriers can cause pain during sex.
+Talking to a sex therapist can help with this.
+Sex therapy and pelvic floor physical therapy can be an integrated approach that includes mind-body functioning.
+It can help with negative thoughts or beliefs about painful sex.

 REFERENCES